Reality Check: How Much House Can I Afford?

 Closing costs are the fees associated with finalizing your loan, including application, origination, appraisal, credit report, title and attorney fees.
 Closing costs typically run about 5% of the purchase price of your home.

-When obtaining a mortgage, you also have a down payment on your house, which is the money that you pay upfront.
+When obtaining a mortgage, you also have a down payment on your house, which is the money you pay upfront.
 The good news is that this sum is subtracted from your total mortgage amount.
-So the more money that you set aside for your down payment, the less you’ll have to spend each month on mortgage payments.
+The more money you set aside for your down payment, the less you’ll have to spend each month on mortgage payments.

-Government-backed loans, such as FHA, VA and USDA loans, provide borrowers with some relief when it comes to down payments.
-FHA loans require borrowers to put down only 3.5% of the purchase price, while VA loans enable veterans and USDA loans enable low-income earners to obtain mortgages without any down payment.
-However, you must be eligible for these loans in order to reap the benefits.
+If this is the case, you should consider a government-backed mortgage.
+Government-backed loans, such as FHA and VA loans, are good alternatives, as they provide borrowers with lower eligibility requirements and some relief when it comes to down payments.
+However, you must be eligible for these loans to reap the benefits.

 How Does The Down Payment Affect How Much House I Can Afford?

-It’s crucial to consider your down payment when figuring out how much house you can afford because the money you put down will drain a considerable amount of your savings.
+It’s crucial to consider your down payment before determining how much house you can afford because the money you put down will drain a considerable amount of your savings.
 If you use up your savings on a down payment and have earmarked too much of your income for paying off your mortgage and other debts, you’ll find yourself in serious financial trouble should any emergencies or unforeseen expenses occur.

-Although down payments can be lower than 20% of the purchasing price, you should really try to stay as close to that number as possible.
+Although down payments can be lower than 20% of the purchasing price, you should really try to stay as close to that number as possible, especially if you’re in the market for a conventional loan.
 You don’t want to get stuck paying PMI fees.
-But more importantly, you need to remember that the less you put down now, the more you’ll have to spend each month on your mortgage payments.
+But more importantly, you need to remember that the less you put down now, the more you’ll have to spend each month on your mortgage payments and the less equity you’ll have in your home.

 Words To Remember When Determining How Much House You Can Afford

-When Dennis Spensley, Triple Crown Mortgage Banker at Quicken Loans®, works with clients, he makes sure that they understand precisely what they’re getting into.
+When Dennis Spensley, Triple Crown Mortgage Banker at Quicken Loans®, works with clients, he makes sure that they have a precise understanding of what they’re getting into.
 “I explain the debt ratios that we work off of, but I also let them know that what we’re comfortable with and what they’re comfortable with may be two different things,” he says.

 “They will be writing the check every month to us, and if they are not comfortable with the payment, I tell them that they should either lower their max purchase price or if they cannot find something in a lower price range, they should continue to rent,” Spensley adds.
 “I let them know that ethically, I do not want to be responsible for putting them into a bad loan.”

-Just because a mortgage lender offers you a certain amount of money, doesn’t mean you should take it.
+Just because a mortgage lender offers you a certain amount of money doesn’t mean you should take it.
 Instead of maxing out your budget and buying a house that may cause you financial distress in the future, you should choose a home that meets all your needs but costs the least amount.
-Read our other resources on the home buying process and what makes the most sense for your needs.
+Read our other resources on the home buying process to learn what makes the most sense for you.

 Debt-To-Income Ratio: How To Calculate DTI